Twofold Multiprior Preferences and Failures of Contingent Reasoning: Comparative Statics

-Under this definition, an agent is more ambiguity averse if they are less prone to choosing an uncertain act over a constant act.
-The next result characterizes comparative ambiguity attitudes for TFC preferences.
+An agent is more uncertainty averse than another if they are less prone to choosing an uncertain act $f$ over a constant status quo $x$.
+An agent is instead more uncertainty loving over the status quo if they are more inclined to stick to a status quo $f$ than to switch to an alternative $x$, even if the latter is a constant act.
+The next result characterizes comparative uncertainty attitudes for twofold preferences.